About the FSB

 The FSB is non-profit making and non-party political

 The Federation of Small Businesses is the UK's largest campaigning pressure group promoting and protecting the interests of the self-employed and owners of small firms.
-Formed in 1974, it now has 200,000
+Formed in 1974, it now has around 200,000

 members across 33 regions and 188 branches.

 Our lobbying arm - led by the Westminster Press and Parliamentary office - puts pressure on the Government in Whitehall and EU institutions in Brussels, and put the issues affecting FSB members over to the media.
 The FSB also has Press and Parliamentary Offices in Glasgow, Cardiff and Belfast to lobby the devolved assemblies.
 Development Managers work alongside members in our regions to further FSB influence at a regional level.